sadPororo/UniPool-SV/README.md

 ## 3. Run Experiments
 Loggings, weights, and training configurations will be saved under [res/](/res) directory.
+The result folder will be created in ```local-YYYYMMDD-HHmmss``` format by default.

-Set your [src/configs/neptune/neptune-logger-config.yaml](/src/configs/neptune/neptune-logger-config.yaml) and add arguments **--neptune** in command line to use neptune logging experiments.
+To use **neptune.ai** logging, set your configuration in [src/configs/neptune/neptune-logger-config.yaml](/src/configs/neptune/neptune-logger-config.yaml) and add **--neptune** in command line.
+The experiment ID created at your neptune.ai [project] will be the name of the output directory.

 * General usage examples,
 ```bash